mcortesi/typescript-vs-flow/example-app/dev-experience.log.md

 ### 2. IDE

-I'm using atom, adding the flow plugin was easy, just `apm install ide-flow`, works well but at the moment the autocomplete feature is not working
+I'm using atom, adding the flow plugin was easy, just `apm install ide-flow`, works well but..

+- at the moment the autocomplete feature is not working
+- it freezes and stop showing error descriptions

 ### 2. First file conversion